 February 25 to 28 when a team of five – me including 4 of my friends and office mates flocked at NAIA 3 to fly to one of Philippines’ premier summer getaways – Coron, Palawan.
 After touchdown at Busuanga Airport, officially Francisco B. Reyes Airport, we traveled 30 to 45 minutes to get to our accommodation.

 We then checked in to our hotel and took a tricycle ride to the foot of Mt.
 Tapyas.
 We started our adventure with an exasperating hike to the top of the 740-step hill.
 Atop is the picturesque panorama of the beautifully carved floating massif, the Coron Island, which looked more like a sleeping giant.

-It was then followed by a sumptuous dinner at Kawayanan Grill Station and inihaw treats at the town’s sidewalk.
+It was then followed by a sumptuous dinner at Kawayanan Grill Station and an inihaw treat at the town’s sidewalk.

-On our second day, we went for wet market shopping for our 2-day meal for the 2-day island hopping.
+On our second day, we went to the wet market to shop for our 2-day meal for the 2-day island hopping.
 We were too lucky when our boatman offered to cook for us (which I believe is commonly practiced).
 We then sailed to Bulog Island, a white sand wonder and a snorkeling site, to start our first underwater adventure.
 Travel time was two hours from the town proper.
 The island is indeed rich of marine life and one proof for that is the large clam we caught (which we returned afterwards).

 Marxtermind, who was with us during the trip prepared a guide for your future visit at Coron.
 Please visit his blog at Maxtermind.com.